kokoko3k/koko-aio-slang/docs-ng.md

     Uniform noise: Balanced noise that ranges from -x to +x.
     Snow noise: Sparkling/Rarefied noise

-**Megadrive fake transparencies:**<br>
-    Detect patterns used in some Megadrive/Genesis games to fake transparent colors and blends them.

-    Overridden X(Y)-sharpness: The lower, the blurrier.

 **Glow/Blur:**<br>
 	Blur the image and/or embolds bright pixels.